-• Retainer fee S\$45,000 • Committee chairperson's fee for the Audit, Risk Management and Executive Committees S\$70,000 • Committee chairperson's fee for the Nominating and Remuneration Committees S\$40,000 Committee member's S\$40,000
+· Board chairman's fee S\$1,400,000 • Retainer fee S\$45,000 • Committee chairperson's fee for the Audit, Risk Management and Executive Committees S\$70,000 Committee chairperson's fee for the Nominating, S\$40,000

-fee for the Audit, Risk

-Management and

-Executive Committees

-(committee chairpersons

-are not awarded

-these fees)

-Committee member's fee for the Nominating and Remuneration Committees (committee chairpersons are not awarded these fees)

-Attendance fee per meeting S\$3,000
+- Committee member's fee for the Audit, Risk Management and Executive Committees (committee chairpersons are not awarded these fees) - Committee member's fee for the Nominating, Remuneration, and Ethics and Conduct Committees (committee chairpersons are not awarded these fees) - Attendance fee per meeting \$\$3,000

-The resolution proposing the fee for non-executive Directors will be presented to shareholders at the AGM in April 2018.
+The resolution proposing the fee for non-executive Directors will be presented to shareholders at the AGM in April 2019.

-In the previous year, shareholders had approved the grant of 6,000 remuneration shares to each nonexecutive Director.
-The remuneration shares align the interests of nonexecutive Directors with the interests of shareholders.
+In the previous year, shareholders had approved the grant of 6,000 remuneration shares to each non-executive Director.
+The remuneration shares align the interests of non-executive Directors with the interests of shareholders.
 At the recommendation of the Remuneration Committee, the Board has decided to continue with the granting of 6,000 new ordinary shares to each non-executive Director.
-Any non-executive Director who has served on the Board for less than a full financial year will be awarded shares on a pro-rated basis, according to how long he has served.
-The resolution proposing these share grants will be presented to shareholders at the AGM in April 2018.
+Any non-executive Director who has served on the Board for less than a full financial year will be awarded shares on a pro-rated basis, according to how long he/she has served.
+The resolution proposing these share grants will be presented to shareholders at the AGM in April 2019.